moby/moby/docs/reference/commandline/run.md

       --memory-swap string          Swap limit equal to memory plus swap: '-1' to enable unlimited swap --memory-swappiness int       Tune container memory swappiness (0 to 100) (default -1).
-      --name string                 Assign a name to the container --network-alias value         Add network-scoped alias for the container (default []) --network string              Connect a container to a network 'bridge': create a network stack on the default Docker bridge
+      --name string                 Assign a name to the container --net-classid value           Tag network packets with a class identifier (classid) --network-alias value         Add network-scoped alias for the container (default []) --network string              Connect a container to a network 'bridge': create a network stack on the default Docker bridge